 Robin Carter is the Interim Dean of the College of Health & Human Services at Sacramento State University.
 Robin Carter has over 25 years of experience as a social work professor and administrator.
 As a clinical social worker, she has worked with vulnerable populations, including the elderly, those with chronic health and disabling conditions, and people at the end of their lives.
 The focus of her scholarly and community work is mental health assessment and treatment; gerontology and equity and inclusion.
 She has been the principle investigator in several large grants and contracts serving students and totaling over $2 million.
 She has held board membership in multiple professional organizations, including the Sacramento Family Justice Center, Cal Post Doc Advisory Board and the National Association of Diversity Officers in Higher Education.
 She is one of the founding members of the MLK Center at Sacramento State and in her previous role of Interim Executive Director of Diversity she was charged with developing the Office of Equity, Diversity and Inclusion at Sacramento State.

 Patricia Lee has a Ph.D. in Clinical Psychology from the University of Rhode Island and is currently the Research Scientist for the Office of Medical Director (OMD) in the Department of Health Care Services (DHCS).
-Dr. Lee determines potential key areas of research in health disparities and inequities, to be undertaken by OMD, and disseminate findings of scientific research in written reports.
+Dr. Lee determines potential key areas of research in health disparities and inequities in the California Medicaid population, to be undertaken by OMD, and disseminates findings of scientific research in written reports.
 Prior to joining the OMD, Dr. Lee worked for the Office of Women’s Health (OWH) in DHCS.
 Before working for the state, she was an assistant professor in the department of Health Behavior at the University of Alabama, Birmingham (UAB) School of Public Health, and she was an associate scientist position in the UAB Minority Health Research Center.